 Threats

-The things that are happening or will happen in the external environment that would have a negative impact on the future development of the organisation.
+The things that are happening or may happen in the external environment that would have a negative impact on the future development of the organisation.

-While the information we collect is the same, we create causal links amongst the various elements of the SWOT analysis and to the relevant elements of the strategy model.
-This effectively creates a map of the SWOT as well as integrating that map into the overall strategy model, thereby creating a better understanding of the issues and how they affect the business goals and objectives.
+While the information we collect is the same, we create causal links amongst the various elements of the SWOT analysis.
+We also link the elements of the SWOT to the relevant elements of the strategy model.
+This effectively creates a map of the SWOT.
+It also integrates that map into the overall strategy model.
+The result is a better understanding of the issues and how they affect the business goals and objectives.